-Next, to better understand the nature of functional co-activation within each functional zone, we calculated the co-activation between each sub-region and a set of 34 whole-brain ROIs derived using the same parcellation methodology that we previously applied to only the .
+Next, to better understand the nature of functional co-activation within each functional zone, we calculated the co-activation between each sub-region and a set of 34 whole-brain ROIs derived using the same parcellation methodology that we previously applied to only the MFC.
 In Figure 4, we plot the strength of co-activation between each sub-region within a functional zone to the whole-brain ROIs that showed the strongest co-activation within a functional zone.
 Within the posterior zone, both sub-regions showed similar co-activation with key motor areas, such as the ventral motor strip and the putamen.
 However, caudal SMA showed greater co-activation with regions important for sensation and pain, such as the dorsal somatosensory cortex, SII, and the thalamus whereas rostral SMA showed greater co-activation with dorso-anterior insula, superior parietal cortex, and primary motor cortex-- regions thoughts to be important for motor function and attention (Corbetta, Shulman, Miezin, & Petersen, 1995; Posner, Walker, Friedrich, & Rafal, 1984), and goal-directed cognition (Chang et al., 2012; ).